Take the Orange Pill Exegesis

 Jung and his colleagues have provided us with definitive evidence of a collective unconscious.
 From this collective layer of the unconscious emerge the great, primordial images Jung referred to as the “archetypes.”
 Archetypes are “innate universal psychic dispositions that form the substrate from which the basic themes of human life emerge.”
 Across cultures and periods we find endless variations of these archetypes, such as the Self, Persona, Shadow, Hero, Great Mother, Trickster, Devil, etc. The archetypes may manifest in anyone but often show up most vividly in the fertile psyches of artists, poets, mystics, writers, shamans and prophets.
 Through such individuals the archetypes become myths and diffuse throughout a culture.
 Edward Edinger, a Jungian analyst who wrote eloquently about the nature of archetypes, points out that although we can study archetypes as patterns, they are also living, dynamic agencies.

 Donald Trump is a classic personification of the trickster archetype.
 The trickster is transgressive and violates expected boundaries and hierarchies.
 Tricksters are great at getting attention and are not bound by facts or logic.
 Archetypes possess enormous primordial energy, so someone possessed by an archetype may be imbued with uncanny charisma and messianic zeal.
 They often experience enormous ego inflation.
-They may also be surrounded by a “reality distortion field” with heightened synchronicities including synchronistic names (see Jung’s name synchronicity theory ).
+They may also be surrounded by a “reality distortion field” with heightened synchronicities, including synchronistic names (see Jung’s name synchronicity theory ).

 The archetypes and the collective unconscious are a super-potent reality generating force shaping human personalities and culture.
 Jung in his book, Flying Saucers a Modern Myth of Things seen in the Sky wondered if the UFOs might not be “physical exteriorizations of the collective unconscious” (see the ufology chapter in my book).

 The conventional view of the Archons, or other matrix masters, does tend to be rather anthropomorphizing (egos with manipulative agendas).
 It is quite similar to the conspiracy view of human affairs (a view that Terrence McKenna referred to as “epistemological cartoons” see my Youtube Problems with the Conspiratist World View).
 Obviously, there are conspiracies, but what Terence and I are criticizing is the idea that any group of human conspirators can control the world, which Terence describes as “like trying to control a dream.”
-Any informed person with intact reality testing ought to able to observe that we live in a world of competing spheres of power, not one run by a single power center.
+Any informed person with intact reality testing ought to be able to observe that we live in a world of competing spheres of power, not one run by a single power center.
 The Archon variation merely locates the main conspirators off-stage and allows them to be non-human.
-This does not mean it is wrong, just that we need to be extra wary about projection when our explanatory model looks anthropomorphic.
+This does not mean it’s wrong, just that we need to be extra wary about projection when our explanatory model looks anthropomorphic.

 As Jung put it,